- Home

 5. Katsura tree

-Another excellent autumnal option is a tree that smells as good as it looks: the katsura tree.
-Officially called Cercidiphyllum japonicum, the katsura tree originates from Japan, and this medium-sized deciduous tree looks fabulous during the autumn months when its leaves turn pink, yellow, and orangey-red.
+Another excellent autumnal option is the katsura tree, which smells as good as it looks.
+Officially called Cercidiphyllum japonicum, this tree originates from Japan, and this medium-sized deciduous tree looks fabulous during the autumn months when its leaves turn pink, yellow, and orangey-red.

 Its smell is also a major plus.
-When autumn comes around, the fallen leaves give off a lovely sweet aroma – the smell of toffee apples, burnt sugar, or candyfloss, depending on who you ask!
+When autumn comes around, the fallen leaves give off a lovely sweet aroma – the smell of toffee apples, caramel, or candyfloss, depending on who you ask!

-The katsura tree is a spreader, so it’s best to plant it with a good amount of room.
+The katsura tree is a spreader, so it’s best to plant it with lots of room.
 When young, the tree forms a conical shape, but it’s fast-growing and can spread to six metres.

 6. Autumn crocuses